 How do we conceptualize social groups and how do our concepts guide how we perceive and evaluate individuals?
-My research centers around three major themes:
+Broadly, my research centers around themes of group-based boundaries and hierarchies, among both children and adults.

 Assistant Professor, Psychology